How do I make a complaint?

 At the local resolution stage, we will look into and respond to your complaint.
 The aim is to try and sort out any problems as quickly and informally as possible.
 You can make your complaint verbally initially, but it is important that you confirm your complaint in writing.
 If your complaint is about a Consultant/Independent Practitioner, you should address your complaint to both the Consultant/Independent Practitioner and the hospital.The Chief Executive or Director of Clinical Services will send you a written acknowledgment within two working days of receipt of your complaint (unless it is possible to send you a full reply within five working days).
 We will always send a full written response within twenty working days of receipt of your complaint.

-If you are not happy with the local investigation and your response from the response from the Chief Executive or Director of Clinical Services, you may request an internal appeal which is dealt with by a member of the Board of Directors (Independent Director) of the hospital, unconnected with the matter.
+If you are not happy with the local investigation and your response from the Chief Executive or Director of Clinical Services, you may request an internal appeal which is dealt with by a member of the Board of Directors (Independent Director) of the hospital, unconnected with the matter.
 If you wish to request an internal appeal, you should do so within 6 months of the date of the final written response.
 Your request should be made in writing.

 Independent Healthcare Sector Complaints Adjudication Service